Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

 software for that toolchain.

-It is however possible to combine packages compiled with one CPE-based toolchain with packages compiled with teh system toolchain, but we do avoid mixing those when linking as that may cause problems.
-The reason is that we try to use as much as possible static linking in the SYSTEM toolchain so that these packages are as independent as possible.
+It is however possible to combine packages compiled with one CPE-based toolchain with packages compiled with the system toolchain, but you should avoid mixing those when linking as that may cause problems.
+The reason that it works when running software is because static linking is used as much as possible in the SYSTEM toolchain so that these packages are as independent as possible.

 And with some tricks it might also be possible to combine packages from the LUMI software stack